 Treatment options are available

 Younger veterans are now more likely to be screened for problems with urinary incontinence.
 Options such as behavioral shifts (for example learning Kegels or practicing double voiding), medications, surgery, or external catheters are readily available.
 Talk with your doctor as soon as symptoms appear.
 Explore different options and learn about the pros and cons of each.
 Finding the right solution can give you back a sense of freedom and control.
 Consider Men’s Liberty, too.
-We offer a discreet, easy to use system.
-Our external catheter is covered by TriCare and most other insurance plans.
+We offer a discreet, easy to use the system.
+TriCare and most other insurance plans cover our external catheter.
 Urinary incontinence need not keep you from the activities you enjoy.